- Your browser switches to Yahoo Search when malware gets installed on your computer without your knowledge.

 The resolutions above will probably eliminate most Yahoo hijackers from your browser.
 Then users can browse with the default search engines they originally selected.

 This usually happens when malware is already installed on the computer and keeps changing your settings.
-Perform a scan immediately and remove it.
+Use our guide on how to remove Yahoo Search.